eclipse-iofog/iofog-operator/README.md

 # ioFog Operator

 Operator is a component of the ioFog Kubernetes Control Plane.
-It is responsible for consuming Control Plane and Application CRDs for the purposes of deploying ioFog Control Planes to Kubernetes clusters and deploying Edge Applications, respectively.
+It is responsible for consuming Control Plane CRDs for the purposes of deploying ioFog Control Planes to Kubernetes clusters.

 ## Build from Source